 For children, divorce can cause them to feel confusion, guilt, loss, pain, or abandonment.
 Children may not be sure which parent they should "choose," or be loyal to.
 They might also worry they are the cause of the divorce.
 Children often worry they are to blame for the separation.
 Erica specializes working with children and teens to process these feelings, emotions, fears and the inevitable uncertainty and change that results from parents divorcing.

-If Eric serves as mediator and Erica provides therapy services, neither of us discusses with one another any aspects of the respective services we are providing to you and your family, and we maintain strict confidentiality in our individual roles working with you.
+If Eric serves as mediator and Erica provides therapy services, neither of them discusses with one another any aspects of the respective services we are providing to you and your family, and we maintain strict confidentiality in our individual roles working with you.

 Don't know where to start?